Hire the Right South Florida Business Broker

 • To top it off, the SBA will require Alex to accept ‘stand-by provisions’ that are often very onerous for a seller (such as when payments on the seller-financed Note begins).

-• An expert business broker anticipates and explains this issue to Alex well ahead of time so that he is not surprised at the last minute when the SBA reveals its final lending terms later on in the process.
+• An expert business broker anticipates and explains this issue to Alex well ahead of time so that he is not surprised at the last minute when the SBA reveals its final lending terms.

 • This avoids having to subsequently renegotiate the deal as a result of the onerous terms of the SBA-required Seller Note.